Why Kids Need Us To Talk To Them About Extremism Online

 “My son is on Discord,” a parent recently wrote in an email immediately following the racist killing spree in Buffalo, NY.
 “Should I be concerned?”

 The reality is, of course, that there are no simple answers.
-There is no single experience, site, or reason that leads an eighteen-year-old to the most horrible acts of racist violence.
+There is no single experience, site, or reason that leads an eighteen-year-old to the most horrible acts of violence.
 Instead, there is a toxic stew of forces that are rooted in our history and growing in our present, accessible online and offline, activated by individual vulnerabilities and fueled by collective influences.

 Extremist recruitment online

 Being aware of and working to buffer children against predatory behaviors online is not a new parenting task.
 While these risks are relatively rare, the stakes are high enough that prevention is important.
 And it’s clear that we need to expand our understanding of online exploitation beyond bullying or sexual exploitation.
 Extremists share common patterns with other forms of online predation.
 Namely, extremists work to separate young people from their circle of trusted adults.
-According to Common Sense Media, online extremist predation often gradually introduces extremist content, starting with more mainstream topics like video games or fashion.
+According to Common Sense Media, online extremist predation often gradually introduces this kind of content, starting with more mainstream topics like video games or fashion.
 Far-right extremists provide frameworks that often include:

-- A false sense of security and certainty
+• A false sense of security and certainty.

-It’s important to note that violent extremism isn’t defined by challenging a system or even advocating for radical change from the status quo.
+It’s important to note that violent extremism isn’t defined by challenging a system or even advocating for significant change from the status quo.
 Instead, extremist beliefs are rooted in a belief that violence or domination is the only answer to identity-based conflicts.
 According to American University’s Polarization & Extremism Research & Innovation Lab, online radicalization occurs when,

 “someone’s online activities – reading, watching, socializing – help lead them to adopt politically or religiously extreme views.
 Extremist beliefs say that one group is in dire conflict with other groups who don’t share the same racial or ethnic, gender or sexual, religious or political identity.
 Extremists believe that this imagined conflict can only be resolved through separation, domination, or violence between groups.”
 It becomes “us versus them,” and them is defined as the enemy.”